indygreg/PyOxidizer/apple-codesign/docs/apple_codesign_quirks.rst

 result in variations between the behavior of our implementation and Apple's.

 In general, we consider differences in behavior in our implementation to be bugs worth filing.
-So please use ``rcodesign diff-signatures`` to report behavior differences!
+Please follow the instructions at :ref:`apple_codesign_debugging` to file GitHub issues with meaningful details to debug the differences!

 Known areas where discrepancies are likely include: